PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/testing/README.md

 Erase operation time 0.7-3ms
 Program page 200-600us (room temp) - Should read status after, as there is no wait within the driver

+ALE to RE# & CLE to RE# delay 10ns min

+#### Timings @ 200 MHZ
+200 MHZ seems to be the fastest FMC can run, this means that one HCLK is 5ns The timings would be 3-20-2-20
+If we were to push it, it we could try 2-20-1-20

+ALE to RE delay & CLE to RE delay would be set to 2 HCLK
+##### Reading @200 MHZ
+##### Writing @200 MHZ

+#### Timings @ 64 MHZ
-Therefore to be safe we will give setup time 2 HCLK, wait time 8 HCLK, hold time 2 HCLK, Hi-Z 8 HCLK (2-8-2-8)

-If we wanted to push the chip, we could try 1-7-1-7
+To be safe we will give setup time 2 HCLK, wait time 8 HCLK, hold time 2 HCLK, Hi-Z 8 HCLK (2-8-2-8) If we wanted to push the chip, we could try 1-7-1-7

 ##### Code snippet